Improve your second life

 - Second Life is the publically accessible virtual world for adults, including social, business and educational users.
 The organiser of this event is Ms Sheila Webber, a Social Science researcher at the Department of Information Studies, Sheffield University.
 Her avatar, Sheila Yoshikawa, teaches first year and postgraduate students at the Infolit iSchool, the Second Life island owned by Sheffield University, and arranges events for any Second Life residents interested in information literacy and/or education.
 Discussions at this event will draw on the speakers' research into information literacy (Ms Sheila Webber) and digital literacies (Prof Jackie Marsh and Dr Julia Davies) and how it can be used to improve people's virtual lives.

 - The Festival of Social Science, organised by the Economic and Social Science Research Council (ESRC), runs from the 12 to the 21 March, alongside National Science and Engineering Week.
 It celebrates some of the country's leading social science research, giving an exciting opportunity to showcase the valuable work of the UK's social scientists and demonstrate how their work has an impact on all our lives.
-Events are aimed at a range of different audiences, including policy makers, business, the media, the general public and students of all ages.
+Events are aimed at a range of different audiences, including policymakers, business, the media, the general public and students of all ages.
 Events come in a variety of formats from traditional lectures and exhibitions to theatrical performances, film screenings and topical debates.
-Press releases detailing some of the varied events are available at the Festival website

 - The Economic and Social Research Council (ESRC) is the UK's largest organisation for funding research on economic and social issues.
 It supports independent, high quality research which has an impact on business, the public sector and the third sector.
 The ESRC's planned total expenditure in 2009/10 is £204 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.